The-Notebookinator/notebookinator/entries.typ

 /// - title (string): The title of the entry.
 /// - type (string): The type of entry.
 The possible values for this are decided by the theme.
 /// - date (datetime): The date that the entry occured at.
+/// - author (str): The author of the entry.
+/// - witness (str): The witness of the entry.
+/// - participants (array): The people who participated in the entry.
 /// - body (content): The content of the entry.
 #let create-entry(
   section: none,